FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/03/4_Task3.md

 weight: 4
 ---

-In this task create the stitch that connects the trigger and the action(s)

 ### Task 3 - Create Automation Stitch

+This task creates the stitch that connects the trigger and the action(s).

 1. **Click** "Action"
 1. **Click** "Create New"